 Format and Objectives

 ASTRO’S Annual Meeting is the premier radiation oncology scientific event in the world and draws more than 11,000 attendees each year.
-During the 2020 Annual Meeting we will showcase the unique ability of radiation to cure cancer.
-We will emphasize new scientific discoveries and how to translate these new findings into clinical applications, and opportunities for cure.
-The meeting program will continue to spotlight the importance of palliation and supportive care.
+During the 2021 Annual Meeting we will focus on the need to embrace change so that we can provide better care for our patients.
+We will also highlight the importance of person centered care, where we will not lose sight that the patient was first a person remembering to always take their perspective into consideration.
+Additionally we will also highlight the importance of ensuring a focus on the well-being of healthcare workers, who need to take care of themselves in order to care properly for their patients.
+We will emphasize new scientific discoveries and how to translate new findings into clinical applications, and opportunities for cure.
+The meeting program will continue to spotlight the importance of safety, quality, palliation and supportive care.

 At the conclusion of this activity, the learner will be able to: